 ARCH-800 – Foundation Plan & Details

 This sheet includes the footing details for the concrete foundation, the placements, and significant structural slab sections, and any significant connections.
 This drawing is one of the most important sheets and requires an architect or engineer’s stamp.
 We will provide a preliminary drawing for bidding purposes, and we hire a local engineer for stamped drawings.
+Most builders can work directly with the local sub labor to determine layout required by code.

 ARCH-820 – Ceiling Joist Plan